JeheeChoi/jsttt-client/README.md

 - Day 2 - Working on game API - game function
 - Day 3 - Building the game logic using pseudocode
 - Day 4 - Working on styling of the webpage while keep working on the game functionality

+During the project my project schedule's got adjusted as:

+- Day 1 - Understanding the game project and reading the project requirement
+- Day 2 - Understanding the API and the relationship with the SPA, slowly building event listeners & handlers
+- Day 3 - I had a hard time writing down game logic, couldn't make any progress without help. then, I started using psuedocode method - added comments on each line
+- Day 4 - As I make a progress, I was keep getting into another issue/bug problem
+- Extra days - My game project was not complete by day 4, I worked on styling a bit but kept working on the game function

 ### User Stories